Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates

-To gain some initial insight into the behavior of the CTHMC process for estimating the mean of a given target, 10000 trajectories of were generated for 4 zero mean, unit variance univariate targets $\pi(\mathbf{q}_{1})$.
+To gain some initial insight into the behavior of moment estimation based on NGRHMC processes, 10000 trajectories of were generated for 4 zero mean, unit variance univariate targets $\pi(\mathbf{q}_{1})$.
 Each trajectory was of (time) length $T=1000\frac{\pi}{2}$ preceded by an equal length of warmup.
-Event specification 1 was used in all cases, and experiments were repeated for different values of the inter-event mean time $\beta$ (see Table \ref{tab:The-event-specifications}).
+Event specification 1, $\phi=0$, was used in all cases, and experiments were repeated for different values of the inter-event mean time $\beta$ (see Table \ref{tab:The-event-specifications}).
 Further, several different sampling strategies were applied to all produced trajectories.
 Root mean squared errors (RMSEs) of the $E(\mathbf{q}_{1})$-estimates are presented in Figure \ref{fig:RMSE-of-estimates}.

-For the standard Gaussian distribution, exactly iid samples obtains when choosing trajectories of (time) length $\pi/2$ in the hypothetical HMC method (Section \ref{subsec:Hamiltonian-Monte-Carlo}).
-Thus, the (time) lengths of generated Hamiltonian flow (and thus essentially the computational cost) of CTHMC and for 1000 iid-samples-producing hypothetical HMC transitions are the same.
-As a reference to the CTHMC results, the RMSEs based on 1000 iid samples are also indicated as horizontal lines in the plots.
+For the standard Gaussian distribution, exactly iid samples obtains when choosing trajectories of (time) length $\pi/2$ in the hypothetical HMC method (with exact dynamics, see Section \ref{subsec:Hamiltonian-Monte-Carlo}).
+Thus, the (time) lengths of generated Hamiltonian flow (and thus essentially the computational cost) of NGRHMC and for 1000 iid-samples-producing hypothetical HMC transitions are the same.
+As a reference to the NGRHMC results, the RMSEs based on 1000 iid samples are indicated as horizontal lines in the plots.
 For the non-Gaussian targets, the cost of obtaining RMSEs corresponding to 1000 iid samples using HMC are likely somewhat higher, and thus the benchmarks are likely somewhat favoring HMC in a computational cost perspective in these cases.